CynicRus/IDAMultyDecompile/README.md

 - **Addresses** (e.g., `0x12345678`): Dark blue.

 ## Limitations
+- Requires the IDA Pro version >= 9.0
 - Requires the Hex-Rays Decompiler for decompilation to work.
 If the decompiler is unavailable, the plugin will log a message in the Output window.
 - Ctrl+C for copying text may conflict with IDA Pro's shortcuts.
 Use the "Copy to Clipboard" button or the context menu as a workaround.
 - Syntax highlighting supports common instructions and registers for the listed architectures but may not cover all possible instructions.